gbluma/latex-boilerplate/README.md

 Also, I've included a short applescript file called `focus` which refreshes the PDF document in Preview.app.
-This is hooked into `make` so whenever you have new changes just run `make` and you'll see your new changes.
+This is hooked into `make` so whenever you have new changes just run `make test` and you'll see your new changes.

 If you have any recommendations I'd like to hear them.

 Thanks.

--- Garrett

 # How to use it?